Contact the University's Crisis Management Team

 Also, please find out more about what actions the University are taking on Managing COVID-19-related risks and anxiety (Aurora).

 Yes, please contact Feelgood.

-The first thing you must do is come to an agreement about working from home with your responsible supervisor.
-If this is not possible, the employee, in agreement with the immediate supervisor, can stay at home without salary deduction until the pre-school / primary and lower-secondary school is opened, but only for a maximum of 14 days.
+The first thing you must do is come to an agreement about working from home with your manager.
+If this is not possible, the employee, in agreement with the manager, can stay at home without salary deduction until the nursery or school has opened, but only for a maximum of 14 days.